deepgram/web-next/content/blog/posts/freecodecamp-quote-generator-upgrade/index.md

 ---
-title: Upgrade your freeCodeCamp Project
+title: "Upgrade your freeCodeCamp Project"
-description: As early-career developers looking for your first or second job, upgrading your projects can help you to stand out from other candidates and grow as a new developer.
-To find out how to upgrade a common project, read more here.
+description: "As early-career developers looking for your first or second job, upgrading your projects can help you to stand out from other candidates and grow as a new developer.
+To find out how to upgrade a common project, read more here."
 date: 2022-03-31
 cover: https://res.cloudinary.com/deepgram/image/upload/v1648719341/blog/2022/03/freecodecamp-quote-generator-upgrade/fcc-cover.jpg
 authors: